 While walking, avoid alcohol and sensory-impeding substances because they affect your judgment.

 Always keep an eye out for pedestrians and note that safety is a common responsibility.

-Take extra care and slow down when driving in the dark, bad weather, or other difficult-to-see situations.
+Take extra care and slow down when driving in the dark, in bad weather, or in other difficult-to-see situations.

-Be prepared to stop when turning or otherwise approaching a crosswalk, even if you don't see a pedestrian right away.
+Be prepared to stop when turning or approaching a crosswalk, even if you don't see a pedestrian immediately.